There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 Conclusion on XML vs HTML Sitemaps

-The main difference between HTML and XML site map file is that the former allows users to understand your website content, while the latter provides tags catering to search engines.
-You can use an XML site map when you add new pages or publish content on the site.
+Exploring the difference between XML and HTML sitemaps reveals that the former allows users to understand your website content, while the latter provides tags catering to search engines.
+You can manage your sitemap update frequency by updating your XML sitemap when adding new content or publishing content on the site.

 In the ongoing debate on which is better, we’d recommend using both as they help improve SEO ranking.
-It will allow Google to find your website pages and navigate websites more easily.
+It will allow Google to find and navigate your website pages more efficiently.

 There may not be solid evidence that a sitemap will help your website or online business grow.
-But given the chances, it might it’s worth building an optimal sitemap.
+But given the chance, it might be worth building an optimal sitemap.
 In addition to that, there are no risks of penalisation involved.